Hong Kong Vacations

 What To Do

 Ride the Peak Tram, to Victoria Peak for top-of-the-world views of the city.
-The Victoria Park Vist the Peak The ride aboard the world’s steepest funicular railway is as enthralling as the views from the Peak itself.
+The ride aboard the world’s steepest funicular railway is as enthralling as the views from the Peak itself.

 Cruise across Victoria Harbor.
 Regardless of whether you make the trip by day or night, you’ll be swept away by magnificent views of the towering skyscrapers on Hong Kong Island and Kowloon’s lovely Art-Deco pier.